ja1dan/ja1dan/README.md

 ## What languages have you coded in?

-I specialize in Objective-C, Logos, and Discord.js.
+I specialize in Objective-C, Logos, and Javascript.

 ## What are you working on?